Minestrone

 3. Add the chopped tomatoes (or passata if using), the chicken stock and the butter beans.
 Bring back up to a boil.

-4. Add the risoni, turn the heat low, place the lid on and cook for 10 minutes.
+4. Add the risoni, reduce the heat to low, place the lid on and cook for 10 minutes.

 Notes

-Vegetable substitutions: Savoy cabbage, fennel, silverbeet, kale, spinach leaves, green beans, peas… The options are limitless!
+Vegetable substitutions: Savoy cabbage, fennel, silverbeet/Swiss chard, kale, spinach leaves, green beans, peas… The options are limitless!

 What about bacon?
-Minestrone is kind of like bolognese sauce… There are so many unique variations; each taste just as good as the others.
+Minestrone is kind of like bolognese sauce… There are so many unique variations, each tasting just as good as the others.
 If you want to add bacon for extra flavour, add it first and cook for 2 minutes before adding the vegetables.

 • Author: Nicole